top of page

 This Month's Issue

-If you like our articles, we hope you will share them on social media.
-You are also free to republish our articles in your own humanist newsletters and elsewhere, as long as you credit the author and provide a link to Humanistically Speaking.
+We hope you will share our articles on social media.
+You’re also free to republish them in your own humanist newsletters and elsewhere, as long as you credit the author and provide a link to Humanistically Speaking.
 For more details, refer to our Creative Commons licence by following the links at the bottom of every page.

 David Warden